mdav2/JuES.jl/README.md

 This section contains a description of some preliminary modules in the JuES environment.
 Many aspects are aspirational, and the description is not so much a description of current functionality as a statement of intent.
 ### Wavefunction.jl
 Wavefunction.jl is the foundational module of JuES.
 All JuES programs will make use of Wavefunction.jl at some point.
 This module is the point of interaction between integral backends (e.g. `psi4numpy`) and the JuES programming environment.
 An interface to an integral backend should produce a complete Wfn structure from the relevant sources.
 A Wfn structure is a representation of a reference determinant, such as a set of Hartree-Fock or DFT orbitals.
-> **(!)
-Help** This module is nearly feature complete, and has a skeleton test set.
-Fleshing out documentation and contributing tests would be a great help!
+> **Help** This module is functioning, and has a test set.
+Fleshing out documentation and contributing tests would be a great help, but other modules are in greater need.
 ### Determinant.jl
 General representation of a Slater determinant.
 Used in modules CISingles.jl.
 > **(!)
 Help** This module is severely lacking - excellent starting project for an experienced programmer.
 ### DiskTensors.jl
 This module describes a way of storing vectors, matrices, and rank four tensors on disk in a convenient way for use in electronic structure computations.
 This module uses the HDF5 binary format for storing and accessing arrays.
 This was chosen for its convenient interface, support for compressed I/O, and good support in Julia.
 > **(!)
-Help** This module is about halfway feature-complete, but lacks a test suite and documentation.
+Help** This module has all intended types (rank 1,2,4 tensors) implemented but many operations (+,-,/,',...) are not defined.
+Test suite is reasonably complete and documentation is rough.
 ### Davidson.jl
 This module implements a simple Davidson solver, which currently has some unidentified bug.
 Use the IterativeSolvers.jl LOBPCG routine for in-core computations.
 > **(!)
 Help** Rewriting the Davidson code is probably a good idea.
 A routine to collapse the trial vector subspace would make this module much more functional.
 A generalized implementation for non-symmetric matrices is required before EOM codes can be useful.